 Applicants are encouraged to submit materials all at once for a more efficient and timely processing of their application.
-The applicant may expect normal processing time of 2-4 weeks for response times, especially during peak times of the year.
 Applicants should ensure that letters of recommendation are submitted by checking with the authors.
-While the Office of Admissions will contact applicants regarding documents still required to be submitted, it is the applicants' responsibility to ensure that all requirements for acceptance into the program of their choice have been met.
-Applications are not reviewed for a decision until all required materials are received in Admissions.
+While the Office of Admissions will contact applicants regarding documents still required to be submitted, it is the